Musical elements in the discrete-time representation of sound: Variation in the basic note

 \subsection{Musical usages}

-At this point, the musical possibilities exploded.
-All characteristics, like pitch (given by frequency), timbre (given by the waveform, filters and noise), volume (manipulated by intensity) and duration (given by the number of samples), can be considered in an absolute form or treated during duration of sound (clearly, with the exception of duration itself).

-The following musical usages comprehend a collection of possibilities with the purpose of exemplifying types of sound manipulation that result in musical material.
-Some of them are deeply discussed in the next section.
+At this point the musical possibilities are very wide.
+Sonic characteristics, like pitch (given by frequency), timbre (achieved by waveforms, filters and noise) and loudness (manipulated by intensity) can be considered in an absolute form or varied during the duration of a sound or a musical piece.
+The following musical usages encompass a collection of possibilities with the purpose of exemplifying types of sound manipulations that result in musical material.
+Some of them are discussed more deeply in the next section.